 Besides, the suicidal person is painting an unattractive picture of himself/herself.
 We are all supposed to have some sense of our lives having value.
-If one person does not want us, surely we should know that someone else will.
+If one person does not want us, surely we should know that someone else still could.
 And our view of ourselves should not depend exclusively on the good opinion of any one person.
-Threatening suicide makes that individual pathetic.
+Threatening suicide makes that individual appear sad and even, in the eyes of some, pathetic.
 And what good is it to have a pretend lover who stays around without really wanting to?
-Also the threat of violence—violence against anyone, even oneself—is frightening and off-putting.
-If the couple does get together, will there be further threats later on about some other matter?
+On top of that, the threat of violence—violence against anyone, even oneself—is frightening and off-putting.
+If the couple does remain together, will there be further threats later on about some other matter?
 And is this a person likely in the future to consider suicide as a consequence of some other frustration?

 Some jilted lovers do, indeed, kill themselves.
 It is rare, but it does happen, so the threat has to be taken seriously.

-I saw a woman after her second suicide attempt.
+I once saw a female patient after her second suicide attempt.
 She was distraught because her husband of 20 years was leaving her and her three children for another woman.
 The risk to her life seemed to me so real that I asked her husband to come to see me.

-He told me that, of course, he did not want his wife, who was the mother of his children and with whom he had lived all that time, to kill herself; but his life was empty, and he was determined to leave.
+He told me that, of course, he did not want his wife—who was the mother of his children and with whom he had lived all that time—to kill herself.
+But his life was empty, and he was determined to leave.
 This new woman, whom he had met at work, loved him in a way his wife did not, and he felt he was entitled to be happy.
 (He mentioned in passing that this new woman was ugly.
-I was not surprised that a man could fall in love with an ugly woman, although I certainly was surprised that he would say so to me for no apparent reason.)
+I was not surprised that a man could fall in love with an "ugly" woman, although I certainly was surprised that he would say so to me for no apparent reason.)
 As he spoke about his marriage, I realized he was not so much leaving his wife as leaving his entire extended family, all of whom viewed him as a professional failure.
-It is often true that someone who leaves a spouse is really leaving other people as well and is also leaving behind also an unpleasant view he has of himself.
-It is easy to get carried away in the adoration of some new person.
+It is often true that someone who leaves a spouse is really leaving other people as well and is also leaving behind an unpleasant view he has of himself.
+It is easy, too, to get carried away in the adoration of some new person.

 I told him that I thought his wife was in danger, and I suggested what I thought he should do.
-Whatever the reason a jilted lover may consider suicide (or homicide, for that matter), that feeling is strongest at first and likely to recede quickly over time.
-I have never seen someone commit suicide over unrequited love six months after a breakup.
+Whatever the reason for which a jilted lover may consider suicide (or homicide, for that matter), that feeling is strongest when it first arises and is likely to recede quickly over time.
+(I have never seen someone commit suicide over unrequited love six months after a breakup, for instance.)
 I asked this husband to tell his wife that he was not entirely certain he was going to leave but that he thought it best for a while to live apart.
 Although he did not admit any such doubt to me, he thought such a remark was not entirely untrue.
-I thought she would then stay alive long enough to overcome her sense of humiliation and betrayal.
+I thought it was likely that she would then stay alive long enough to overcome her sense of humiliation and betrayal.

 And that is the way things turned out.
 She went from missing him and mourning him to being vaguely annoyed when he came over to visit the kids.
 By the time they met in the judge’s chambers eight months later, she was anxious to be rid of him.
-(She was enraged, however, when she took one look at his ugly fiancé and realized he was leaving her for her! ) By the way, in the wake of the divorce, she decided to give up the boring work she had always done and start a singing career.
+By the way, in the wake of the divorce, she decided to give up the boring work she had always done and start a singing career.
 When I saw her last, she was dating a Broadway director.
 Her story is one more example of how awful it is for so many to contemplate death when after a period of time—and perhaps with treatment—they will find good reason to want to live.

-It is reasonable to ask why certain people voice a threat of suicide in a situation—the situation of being rejected by someone they love-- which, although admittedly painful to everyone, is common and does not lead others to despair.
+It is reasonable to ask why certain people voice a threat of suicide in such a situation—the situation of being rejected by someone they love-- which, although admittedly painful to everyone, is common and does not lead others to suicidal despair.
 Why are these people so vulnerable?
-It is because—more than others—they are defined by that particular relationship.
+It is likely because they, more than others, are defined by that particular relationship.
 That is who they are.
 Without that particular partner whom they love, their lives are meaningless.
-They think that if only they could make it clear to that other person just how strongly they feel, he, or she, will necessarily come around.
-Because there is no other alternative.
+They think that if only they could make it clear to that other person just how strongly they feel, he or she will necessarily come around.
+In their view, there is no other alternative.
 There is no other way of being except as a lover to that person.
 Stalkers express feelings that are similar.

-But I am reminded more of the early Christian martyrs or of soldiers who confront death indefatigably.
+When I hear such thoughts, I am reminded of the early Christian martyrs or of soldiers who confront death indefatigably.
 The image of themselves is so caught up with being a Christian—or a soldier—that death is preferable to a violation of that sense of self that would be required were they to give up their faith, or were they would run away from their comrades as a coward.
 And so they contemplate death.